 FACT: If you don't know how to do it, I agree that you should not.
 The fact is, with the right amount of pressure and the right amount of care you totally can and probably should.
 Don't believe me?
 Watch any of my videos, I demonstrate it all the time and all my models are perfectly fine with it.
 So why should you do it?
-Because airbrush makeup products allow for a finer application, if applied correctly they do not cake on the skin, and once applied they generally do not move and settle in fine lines.
+Because airbrush makeup products allow for a finer application, if applied correctly they do not cake or create texture on the skin, and once applied they generally do not move and settle in fine lines.

 Myth number 4: Airbrush makeup is only for contour and base anyway.

 FACT: That is utterly ridiculous.
 In fact it allows you to create the most amazing eyeshadow looks in the shortest amount of time imaginable.
 Once again it's about a little practice and product knowledge, the necessary amount of which varies for each person.
-I have had many students realize perfect eyeshadows on their second day of class, which makes me very proud as a teacher and a bit jealous as an artist, as I wasn't that fast when I started.
+I have had many students realize perfect eyeshadow looks on their second day of class, which makes me very proud as a teacher and a bit jealous as an artist, as I wasn't that fast when I started.

 Myth number 5: You must NEVER/ALWAYS use a circular motion when airbrushing.